Complaints Policy

 Responsibility for the complaints service is held jointly by:

-Operational responsibility for the complaints service is held by the Director of Customer Experience and Communities and Head of Customer Voice
+Operational responsibility for the complaints service is held by the Director of Housing and Customer Services and Head of Customer Voice.

 Day-to-day responsibility for the complaints service is held by:

-• Complaints and Improvement Manager, Complaint Team Leader and Complaint Resolution Officers
+- Senior Complaints and Improvement Manager, Regional Complaints Manager, Complaints Team Leader, and Complaint Resolution Officers

 We will demonstrate regards for the provisions of the Equality Act 2010.
 The Group is committed to ensuring that no person or group of persons will be treated less favourably than another person or group of persons and will carry out our duty with positive regard for the following protected characteristics, age, disability, race, gender reassignment, sex, sex orientation, religion or belief, marriage and civil partnership and pregnancy and maternity.